The role of compliance in the organisation

 The compliance function fits into Vesteda’s ‘three lines model’.
 This model helps to identify structures and processes that best assist the achievement of objectives and facilitate strong governance and risk management within Vesteda.
 The first line is formed by the business; the compliance function is part of the second line and operates independently from the business.
 The third line is formed by the Internal Audit function, which periodically assesses the effectiveness of Vesteda’s internal control framework, including compliance.

-The Compliance Officer’s tasks include the identification, evaluation, monitoring and reporting of and advising on compliance risks within the organisation.
+The Compliance Officer’s tasks include the identification, evaluation, monitoring and reporting of and advising on compliance risks within the organisation, as well as advising on, drafting and monitoring policies and procedures.
 The Compliance Officer is part of the Risk Committee and discusses incidents, trends and (regulatory) developments that (could) have an impact on Vesteda’s corporate integrity and is the first point of contact for integrity notifications within the organisation.
-The Compliance Officer operates at both a strategic level, advising the Management Board and senior management, and an operational level, advising the business on day-to-day compliance matters.
+The Compliance Officer operates at both a strategic level, advising the Management Board and senior management, and at operational level, advising the business on day-to-day compliance matters.

 Focal points in scope of compliance function